material-components/material-components-ios/components/Cards/README.md

 ## Installation

-### Requirements

-- Xcode 8.0 or higher.
-- iOS SDK version 8.0 or higher.
-- To use the baked UICollectionView or UICollectionViewController reordering, then you must use iOS SDK version 9.0 or higher.

 ### Installation with CocoaPods

 To add this component to your Xcode project using CocoaPods, add the following to your `Podfile`: